-“We have an ethical obligation and moral responsibility as educators to teach Thanksgiving accurately — without promoting the one-sided colonial narrative that continues to perpetuate harmful misperceptions,” says teacher Rose Cherussery at Classroom for Change.
+“We have an ethical obligation and moral responsibility as educators to teach Thanksgiving accurately — without promoting the one-sided colonial narrative that continues to perpetuate harmful misperceptions,” says educator and founder of Classroom For Change, Rose Cherussery.

 Thanksgiving is a complicated holiday to teach.
 Educators of younger students will have to determine what information their students can understand and how to challenge colonialist narratives early on.
 Educators of older students will need to keep confronting stereotypes and misconceptions ingrained in our history.
 Each step we take to present the holiday in an accurate light can help American Indian families get the representation and respect they deserve.